- Home

 Advanced T-Ball

-Coach Pitch
+AA - Coach Pitch

-Our Coach Pitch program is offered in the spring and fall to children who are league ages 6-8 (age as of August 31st of the current year).
-Please click here to view Little League's age chart for more information.
+Our AA (Coach Pitch) program is offered in the spring and fall to children who are league ages 6-8 (age as of April 30th, 2026).
+Please click here to view Diamond Youth Baseballs age chart for more information.
 This is more competitive than advanced t-ball, but the focus is still very much on skill progression and fundamentals.
-Teams will compete on a field with 60' bases and the coach will be pitching at a further distance.
+Teams will compete on a field with 60' bases, and the coach will be pitching at a further distance.
 This is the first time an umpire is introduced to the field, standings are kept (spring only), and an end of the season tournament is offered.
-Coach Pitch teams generally practice twice a week until the season begins, and then begin practicing only once per week.
+Teams generally practice twice a week until the season begins then will drop to 1 practice per week once games begin.
 Practices can be held during the week (Mon-Fri) and on weekends (Sat or Sun).
 Teams will typically play 1-2 games per week, usually on a weeknight (Tues or Thurs) and/or on Saturdays, for 7-9 weeks.
 Participants can expect practices to be held at Runde Park, Catawba Park, Turner Field, or Gold Hill Middle School with games at Runde Park, Catawba Park or Turner Field.

-Minor League
+AAA - Minor League

-Major League
+O-Zone - Major League